PawelTyd/ReactProjectALK/README.md

 j) Displaying listings with cars on the page based on the data contained in the cars.json file
 - Related functions: renderCars()

-## Main files
-- index.html: There is only one HTML file.
-The other "subpages" are visible when toggling the class "hidden"
-- app.js: JavaScript file containing code responsible for application logic
-- mainPageStyles.css: A file containing the styles that apply to most HTML elements
-- formStyles.css: A file containing the styles relating to the HTML form and summary page
-- cars.json: JSON file containing data about car offers

 ## Technologies
 - React: dynamic functionality and interaction